Assassination of Julius Caesar: Causes

-Caesar had served the Republic for eight years in the Gallic Wars, fully conquering the region of Gaul (roughly equivalent to modern-day France).
+Julius Caesar had served the Republic for eight years in the Gallic Wars, fully conquering the region of Gaul (roughly equivalent to modern-day France).
 After the Roman Senate demanded that Caesar disband his army and return home as a civilian, he refused, crossing the Rubicon with his army and plunging Rome into Caesar's civil war in 49 BC.
 After defeating the last of the opposition, Caesar was appointed dictator perpetuo ("dictator in perpetuity") in early 44 BC.
 Roman historian Titus Livius describes three incidents that occurred from 45 to 44 BC as the final causes of Caesar's assassination – the "three last straws" as far as some Romans were concerned.

 The first incident took place in March 45 BC or possibly early 44 BC.
-According to Roman historian Cassius Dio, after the Senate had voted to bestow a large number of honours upon Caesar, they decided to present them to him formally, and marched as a senatorial delegation to the Temple of Venus Genetrix.
+According to Roman historian Cassius Dio, after the Senate had voted to bestow a large number of honors upon Caesar, they decided to present them to him formally, and marched as a senatorial delegation to the Temple of Venus Genetrix.
 When they arrived, etiquette called for Caesar to stand up to greet the senators, but he did not rise.
-He also joked about their news, saying that his honours needed to be cut back instead of increased.
-Roman historian Suetonius wrote (almost 150 years later) that Caesar failed to rise in the temple, either because he was restrained by the future consul Lucius Cornelius Balbus or that he balked at the suggestion he should rise.
+He also joked about their news, saying that his honors needed to be cut back instead of increased.
+Roman historian Suetonius wrote (almost 150 years later) that Caesar failed to rise in the temple, either because he was restrained by Lucius Cornelius Balbus (the future consul) or that he balked at the suggestion he should rise.
 Regardless of the reasoning, by practically rejecting a senatorial gift and not acknowledging the delegation's presence with proper etiquette, Caesar gave the strong impression that he no longer cared about the Senate.